-- Lock the shaft with the resistance lever. - The chains have tabs with holes for mounting the panels.
-When the chains are wrapped around the sprockets, the tabs must face out. - Lift one chain up to the main shaft and drape it over the shaft next to one of the sprockets. - Continue to move the chain around the shaft until the two ends are equal at the bottom. - Lift the chain onto the sprocket. - Masterlink the ends of the chain together before putting on the other chain. - Repeat for the other chain.
+- Lock the shaft with the resistance lever (set all the way to "slow"). - The chains have tabs with holes for mounting the panels.
+When the chains are wrapped around the sprockets, the tabs must face out. - Lift one chain up to the main shaft and drape it over the shaft next to one of the sprockets. - Continue to move the chain around the shaft until the two ends are equal at the bottom. - Lift the chain onto the sprocket. - Masterlink the ends of the chain together before putting on the other chain.

-The chains must be synchronized so that the tabs are directly across from each other.
+The chains must be synchronized so that the tabs with holes are directly across from each other.
 If you don't do this, the Treadwall will not work!